expo/expo/docs/versions/unversioned/guides/debugging.md

 ### iOS

-For iOS the Simulator built into Xcode works great, you can install Xcode on the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) if you haven't already.
+Make sure you have the latest Xcode (e.g. from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)).
+This includes the iOS Simulator, among several other tools.

 ### Android